ntoll/ntoll.github.io/posts/why-computers-5.md

 - a series of circuit-level instructions that describe how the hardware should behave to complete the computation.
-Of course, someone will have organised and designed the millions of transistors and other microscopic components that make up the hardware.
+Of course, someone will have organised and designed the millions of transistors and other microscopic components that make up the (<a href="/article/why-computers-4/">Turing complete</a>) hardware.
 This is the level of computing at which electrical engineers, chip designers and, ultimately, physicists can be found.</p>

 <p>Along the way, I didn't have to write everything from scratch.
 Coders use
 <a href="https://pypi.org/" target="_blank">software libraries</a> in the same